ucsf-wynton/wynton-website-hpc/docs/status/index.md

 **Resolved**: The Wynton HPC environment is fully functional again.
 The BeeGFS filesystem was not working properly during 18:30-22:10 on December 18 resulting in no login access to the cluster and job file I/O being backed up.
 <br><span class="timestamp">May 19, 08:50 PDT</span>

-**Update**: The BeeGFS filesystem is non-responsive, which we believe is due to the netowrk switch upgrade.
+**Update**: The BeeGFS filesystem is non-responsive, which we believe is due to the network switch upgrade.
 <br><span class="timestamp">May 18, 21:00 PDT</span>

 **Notice**: One of two network switches will be upgraded on Wednesday December 18 starting at 18:00 and lasting a few hours.
 We do not expect this to impact the Wynton HPC environment other than slowing down the network performance to 50%.